This section covers two autonomous communities of Spain: Catalonia (Cataluña

 S, D, E, F, G

-There are three more popular nude beaches a bit farther south but still toward the northern end of the province.
-Adjacent to the huge town beach of Calella, Playa de las Rocas 41.6075N, 2.6467E is tucked beneath the coastal road and consists of several coves, some of which mostly disappear at high tide.
+There are several more popular nude beaches a bit farther south but still toward the northern end of the province.
+Adjacent to the huge town beach of Calella, Playa de las Rocas 41.6064N, 2.6434E is tucked beneath the coastal road and consists of several coves, some of which mostly disappear at high tide.
 Nudity is the norm at several of these coves even though they are visible to pedestrians on the sidewalk of the coastal road.
-A bit farther south, Playa de la Murtra 41.5946N, 2.6058E in Sant Pol de Mar also abuts the coastal road, and there are a couple of places along the beach where nudists tend to predominate.
-A little farther south, Playa de la Musclera 41.5723N, 2.5374E in Arenys de Mar is also just off the coastal road, and it is tops for easy access.
-You can strip off steps from the parking lot.
-Most visitors prefer nudity, and Playa de la Musclera is the most popular of the nude beaches that are toward the north end of the province of Barcelona.
+A bit farther south, Playa del Molí 41.5950N, 2.6081E and Playa de las Rocas Blancas 41.5919N, 2.5985E are adjacent beaches in Sant Pol de Mar that also abut the coastal road, and each beach has a zone of nude use.
+Just a bit farther south still, Playa de la Picòrdia 41.5731N, 2.5391E and Playa de la Musclera 41.5718N, 2.5359E are adjacent beaches in Arenys de Mar with a continuous zone of nude use at low tide.
+At high tide, La Picòdia and La Musclera are distinct beaches.
+Most visitors prefer nudity at both beaches, and Playa de la Musclera is the most popular of the nude beaches that are toward the north end of the province of Barcelona, with adjacent parking making it particularly easy to access.

-Moving south closer to the city of Barcelona, nudity occurs along a remote segment of Playa de Sant Simó 41.5443N, 2.4649E in Mataró.
-There is also a designated and signed nudist segment of Playa de Ocata 41.4844N, 2.3443E which is between Premià de Mar and El Masnou.
+Moving south closer to the city of Barcelona, nudity occurs along a remote segment of Playa de Sant Simó 41.5439N, 2.4641E in Mataró.
+There is also a designated and signed nudist segment of Playa de Ocata 41.4839N, 2.3424E which is between Premià de Mar and El Masnou.
 However, these two beaches are neither as scenic nor as popular as the three nude beaches farther north in the province.

 The city proper of Barcelona has four to five kilometers of sandy beachfront, and there are two places in the city that draw nudists.
 Most prominently, there is Playa de la Mar Bella 41.3974N, 2.2112E in the El Poblenou neighborhood toward the northern end of the city.
 Mar Bella is a segment of the beachfront that is officially signed and designed for nudity.
 Tremendously popular and usually jam packed with sunbathers, it may well be the most urban nude beach in the world.
 However, despite the official designation, the nudist-to-textile ratio is very heavily skewed toward those who remain suited.
 Farther south in the city, Playa de Sant Sebastià 41.3722N, 2.1893E in the Barceloneta neighborhood is likewise a very urban beach, and nude bathers gather toward its far southern end.
 Like Mar Bella, Sant Sebastià is popular and predominantly textile, but it tends not to get quite as overcrowded.
 Unlike Mar Bella, Sant Sebastià is not officially designated for nudity, and it is far more exposed to its urban surroundings than is Mar Bella.
 Although the out-in-the-open setting has made nudity somewhat controversial at Sant Sebastià, nudity seems to occur quite openly nonetheless, and it is not uncommon to see naked bodies beneath the sprays of the open-air showers that are just steps from the busy beach promenade.
 All in all, you will need to be very comfortable being surrounded by textiles if you choose to be bare at either of the nude beaches in Barcelona.
 If you are not comfortable being in a rather small nudist minority, you will probably deem these two nude beaches to be just a little too public.

-South of Sitges toward the southern provincial border of Barcelona, there are two beaches between Vilanova i la Geltrú and Cubelles that are both fairly obscure as nudist locations.
-A few nude bathers gather toward the southern end of Playa de Sant Gervasi 41.2093N, 1.7102E .
-Just a kilometer or so away, a few nude bathers also gather at the far northern end of Playa Llarga 41.2077N, 1.6966E .
+South of Sitges toward the southern provincial border of Barcelona, there are two beaches between Vilanova i la Geltrú and Cubelles that draw nude bathers.
+The southwestern end of Playa de Sant Gervasi 41.2093N, 1.7102E is signed as a nudist zone, with nudists clustering along a fairly confined stretch in close proximity to textiles.
+Just a kilometer or so away, nude bathers also gather at the far northeastern end of Playa Llarga 41.2077N, 1.6966E , along a part of the beach that is farther removed from textiles and with more room to spread out compared to Sant Gervasi.
+Both beaches are quite easy to access.
+Playa de Sant Gervasi draws a mixed crowd, while Playa Llarga is a more of a gay beach.

 PLACES TO STAY—GAY